kapouer/matchdom/README.md

 ```

 If selector is prefixed or postfixed by one or several `+` signs, as many
-previous or next element siblings are repeated:
+previous or next element siblings (or characters in text mode) are repeated:

 ```html
 <div>